dmdm8283/FallingBallGame/README.md

 There is sound for hit, when projectile goes out of the screen, when burst increases Textures of entities varies every spawn wave

+credit for the SDL libraries used in this demo https://www.libsdl.org/

 Audio credit:
 Hitsound: https://www.youtube.com/watch?v=WE6vKSYqOuc